RVCC-IDMX/all-the-fishes-TimothyBlajsa/README.md

 - a small fish
 - a large fish
 - school of fish
+- a minnow fish
 - coral
 - kelp

 The various sprites are animated along both sine and cosine waves in order to create movement in the scene

+The minnow fish acts as a player sprite in which a function allows it to follow the user mouse on screen

 ## Author Testimony
 This experience, being my first time using PIXIJS, was overall very smooth.
 Following the tutorial was enough to give me the basic toolset to inspire a full scene.
 I was able to achieve the resulting scene with what was taught in the tutorial.
 There were no problems during this process, just general troubleshooting anf finetuning individual elements, until I was satisfied with the end product.
 In addition, I was able to work around certain things, such as a translation movement by adjusting the values of the sine wave, thus giving the appearance of a horizontal movement.